cdromain/GettingAndCleaningDataProject/CodeBook.md

 The purpose of this project is to demonstrate our ability to collect, work with and clean a data set.
 The goal is to prepare a tidy data set that can be used for later analysis.
 We were asked to submit :

 1. a tidy data set
-2. a link to a Github repository with our script for performing the analysis
+2. a link to the [Github repository](https://github.com/cdromain/GettingAndCleaningDataProject) with our script for performing the analysis
 3. **a codebook (this file)**, called CodeBook.md, describing the variables, the data, and any transformations or work that we performed to clean up the data
-4. a README.md in the repo, explaining how our script works
+4. a [README.md](https://github.com/cdromain/GettingAndCleaningDataProject/blob/master/README.md) in the repo, explaining how our script works

 The data linked to from the course website represent data collected from the Samsung Galaxy S smartphone's accelerometers  : "Human Activity Recognition Using Smartphones Dataset" (Version 1.0) by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto, Smartlab - Non Linear Complex Systems Laboratory, DITEN - Università degli Studi di Genova, Italy.
 A full description is available at [this website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).